 At the unit

-- explain why you need to stay in hospital if that is what is recommended.
+- will explain why you need to stay in hospital if that is what is recommended.

 After your first visit you may be given a follow-up appointment.
-If so, please come at the time given to you, so you do not miss your allocated slot.
-We will try to see you at your appointment time, although we cannot predict how many emergencies we will have and delays can sometimes occur.
+If so, please come at the time given to you.
+This is so that you do not miss your allocated slot.
+We will do our best to see you at your appointment time, however delays can sometimes occur.

 If you need an interpreter

 If you would like an interpreter or signer at your follow-up appointment, please let us know or contact our language support service on 020 7188 8815 or email firstname.lastname@example.org.
-In an emergency we can arrange an interpreter to be available in person or over the phone.
+In an emergency we will do our best to arrange an interpreter either in person or over the phone for you.

-- consultant gynaecologist / lead clinician - Miss Jude Hamilton
+- Consultant gynaecologist / lead clinician – Ms Jude Hamilton